dhrits/ai-ethics-bot/Report.md

 **This data indexing is done at the notebook linked [here](https://github.com/dhrits/ai-ethics-bot/blob/main/nbs/Dealing%20with%20Data.ipynb).**

 # 2. An End-to-End Chatbot
-An end-to-end prototype of a chatbot which allows querying the docs above is **deployed using a huggingface space [here](https://huggingface.co/spaces/deman539/ai-ethics-bot)**
+An end-to-end prototype of a chatbot which allows querying the docs above is **deployed using a huggingface space [here](https://huggingface.co/spaces/deman539/ai-ethics-bot)**.
+The key functionality of this chatbot is described via [this loom video](https://www.loom.com/share/675c36ee837e4f44a5a9f6cc03891cc8?sid=b2523d6e-b2c4-4a59-b84f-0c168e72bb99)

 The code for this application can be found in this [huggingface repository](https://huggingface.co/spaces/deman539/ai-ethics-bot/tree/main).